-When two kites are tangled without one kite going through the lines of the other kite.
+When the lines of one kite are wrapped around the lines of another kite without one kite going through the lines of the other kite.

 This type of tangle is usually easily separated when both sailors remain calm and sail their kites in the appropriate direction to unwind the tangle.
 Usually this can be done in a few seconds if each rider has a good idea on which way to unwind the kites.